 Towards the end of January and during February, the famous snowdrops at Kingston Lacy will be starting to appear.
 Walk through the gardens at this time of year and you will find carpets of brilliant white.
 The snowdrop walk stretches through the 40-acre garden for one and a half miles.
 The Victorian fernery is a good place to start before meandering down the Lime Avenue and on to Lady’s Walk, where Henrietta Bankes first planted snowdrops in the early 1900s.

 The Shaftesbury Snowdrop season is from late January to mid-march.
 Visit Dorset's historic hilltop town and enjoy hundreds of thousands of snowdrops planted in and around the town.
-There's even a Snowdrop Festival from 10th to 18th February 2024 including family friendly activities, a study day with guest speakers, plant fair and a beautiful lantern parade.
+There's even a Snowdrop Festival in February including family friendly activities, a study day with guest speakers, plant fair and a beautiful lantern parade.

 Snowdrops and cyclamen flowers in springtime